An Infinitesimal $p$-adic Multiplicative Manin-Mumford Conjecture: Manin-Mumford for formal

-We now prove the geometric formulation of our generalization of the multiplicative Manin-Mumford Conjecture: \begin{theorem} Let $A=\calO_F[[X_1,\ldots, X_n]]/I$.
-An irreducible component of the Zariski closure of the special points $\calS_A$ on $\Spec(A)$ is a special multiplicative subscheme. \end{theorem} \begin{proof} We denote by $Z$ an irreducible component of the Zariski closure of $\calS_A$ and by $S_Z$ the special points on $Z$.
-We apply a multiplicative change of variables realizing $r=\codim(Z)$ as the number of columns of the set $S_Z$ with finite projection by Lemma \ref{dimension}.
-There are then finitely many sets $H_{r,i}=\calS^{n-r}\times (\xi_{i,n-r+1}-1)\times\cdots\times (\xi_{i,n}-1)$ with
+\begin{theorem} Let $Z$ be an irreducible component of the Zariski closure of the special points on $\Spec(\calO_F[[X_1,\ldots,X_n]]/I)$.
+Then $Z$ is a special multiplicative subscheme.
+Moreover its codimension is the maximum number $r$ of columns with finite projections in the $\Aut(\widehat{\IG}_m^n)\cong \GL_n(\IZ_p)$-orbit of the special points on $Z$. \end{theorem} \begin{proof} It follows from Theorem \ref{strongversion} that the special points on $Z$ are covered by finitely many irreducible special subschemes $S_1,\ldots S_K$ contained in $Z$.
+Moreover, since the special points are Zariski dense in $Z$, we must have

-Therefore by definition $Z\subset\bigcup_{i=1}^fZ_{r,i}$, where $Z_{r,i}$ denotes the Zariski closure of $H_{r,i}$.
-Since the $Z_{r,i}$ are irreducible special multiplicative subschemes of the same codimension as $Z$, it must be that $Z=Z_{r,i}$ for some $i$, as desired. \end{proof} In particular, we note that: \begin{cor} With notations as above, if the Zariski closure of $\calS_A$ is $d$-dimensional, then $\Spec(A)$ contains a $d$-dimensional special multiplicative subscheme.
+By irreducibility, we conclude that $K=1$ and $Z$ is an irreducible special subscheme.
+The statement on codimensions follows from the definitions, since after twisting by an automorphism $Z$ is a codimension $r$ hyperplane. \end{proof}

-\end{cor} One also deduces the rigidity result for formal schemes: \begin{cor} If the closed formal subscheme $\Spf(A)\subset \widehat{\IG}_m^n$ contains infinitely many $\overline{\IQ}_p$-torsion points of $\widehat{\IG}_m^n$, it contains a translate of a formal subtorus by a torsion point.
-Moreover, if $\Spf(A)$ is geometrically irreducible and the set of special points $\calS_A$ are Zariski dense, $\Spf(A)$ is precisely the translate of a formal subtorus by a torsion point. \end{cor} \begin{proof} The formal subschemes associated to special subschemes are translates of formal subtori.
-Therefore the statement follows from Theorem \ref{geometricMMM}. \end{proof}
+In particular, we note that: \begin{corollary} With notations as above, if the Zariski closure of $\calS_A$ is $d$-dimensional, then $\Spec(A)$ contains a $d$-dimensional special subscheme. \end{corollary} We also record the rigidity result for formal schemes: \begin{corollary} If the closed formal subscheme $\Spf(A)\subset \widehat{\IG}_m^n$ contains infinitely many $\overline{\IQ}_p$-torsion points of $\widehat{\IG}_m^n$, it contains a translate of a formal subtorus by a torsion point.
+Moreover, if $\Spf(A)$ is geometrically irreducible and the set of special points $\calS_A$ are Zariski dense, $\Spf(A)$ is precisely the translate of a formal subtorus by a torsion point. \end{corollary} \begin{proof} The formal schemes associated to special subschemes are torsion translates of formal subtori, so the result follows from Theorem \ref{geometricMMM}. \end{proof}